-Packed in the box with the computer console, you'll find one of two types of power transformers, a packet of owner's information, a Video Modulator, and the User's Reference Guide.
+Packed in the box with the main console, you'll find a transformer with power cord, a packet of owner's information, and two additional books:

 If you purchased the TI Color Monitor, unpack it.
-Along OF with the monitor, you will find the operating guide and a connector cable:
+Along or with the monitor, you will find the operating guide and a connector cable:

-or If you plan to use a television OR with your computer, unpack the Video Modulator.
+If you purchased a TI-900 Video Modulator to use with your television set, unpack it.
 In addition to the Video Modulator (with all connecting cables attached), you will find the operating guide: